samarthsinh2660/code-connect/README.md

 - Check JWT secret in backend `.env`
 - Ensure MongoDB connection for user storage

+**"Chat messages not persisting"**
+- Check MongoDB connection and database access
+- Verify Room collection has `messages` array
+- Ensure users are in the same room
+- Check server logs for DB operation errors

+**"Users don't see chat history on join"**
+- Verify Chat component is always mounted (not conditionally rendered)
+- Check `SYNC_MESSAGES` event is fired on join
+- Ensure backend loads messages from DB on room join

+**"Monaco editor minimap overlaying UI"**
+- Check that `minimap: { enabled: false }` is set in editor options
+- Verify editor container has `overflow: hidden`
+- Clear browser cache and reload

+**"React hooks order violation errors"**
+- Ensure all hooks are called at the top level of components
+- Move `useTransform` hooks before any conditional JSX
+- Check for missing dependencies in useEffect

 **Hydration errors**
 ```bash
 # Clear Next.js cache